ZhAnGToNG1/transfer_learning_cspt/README.md

 ### Updates🌟 :
 * May 7, 2022: All pretrained models of various remote sensing downstream tasks are released publicly.
-* June 8, 2022: Update the code about pre-training and fine-tuning.
+* June 8, 2022: The code about pre-training and fine-tuning is coming soon.

 ### Installation🚀: